kozmoai/glent-deploy-aws/iac/roots/glent-platform/README.md

 You will need to manually [create a hosted zone using **Amazon Route 53**](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html) and update the domain in the config.yaml.

 5. Update the Okta secret
 You will need to update your Okta secrets in **Secrets Manager** with 3rd party Okta credentials and API tokens.
 Go to the AWS Console -> Secrets Manager-> locate Okta secret -> edit and update the preconfigured keys.
-Configuration is based on the usage of the RoadieHQ Okta module.
-See the [documentation for the @roadiehq/catalog-backend-module-okta plugin](https://github.com/RoadieHQ/roadie-backstage-plugins/tree/main/plugins/backend/catalog-backend-module-okta) for details about the plugin.
+Configuration is based on the usage of the kozmoai Okta module.
+See the [documentation for the @kozmoai/catalog-backend-module-okta plugin](https://github.com/kozmoai/roadie-backstage-plugins/tree/main/plugins/backend/catalog-backend-module-okta) for details about the plugin.

 ![DeploymentArchitecture.png](../docs/images/DeploymentArchitecture.png)